ucw9q/restful-api-design-guidelines/README.md

 * POST must be used to create a new resource in a collection.
 * POST must be used to execute controllers.

-* PUT must be used to both insert and update a stored resource.
+* PUT must be used to both insert (the client can decide the URI) and update a stored resource.
 * PUT must be used to update mutable resources.

 * DELETE must be used to remove a resource from its parent.